m3cinc/m3cinc.github.io/Pollution/Pollution.md

 ## ggplot Maps

-With a little rea-arranging we a can chart the levels and radii trends for Ozone and PM2.5 using first ggplot().
-We tidy the data and merge counties information from the map_data("county").Observing that reporting for 2015 is not complete, we will base comparisons and trends up to 2014 at this time.
+With a little re-arranging we a can chart the levels and radii trends for Ozone and PM2.5 using first ggplot().
+We tidy the data and merge counties information from the map_data("county").
+Observing that reporting for 2015 is not complete, we will base comparisons and trends up to 2014 at this time.

 ```r